dclong/blog/misc/content/2019/05/spark-issue-high-disk-and-memory-spill-when-doing-shuffle.markdown

 ## Cause

-Insufficient executor memory (You can monitor this spill metrics from Spark UI)
+Insufficient executor memory (you can monitor this spill metrics from Spark UI).

 ## Solution

-1. Increase executor memory: --executor-memory "4096M"
+1. Increase executor memory.

+        ::bash
+        --executor-memory=4G

-2. For jobs that don't need to persist data in memory we can reduce the cache storage size and enlarge the memory portion for Shuffle
+2. For jobs that do not need to persist data in memory we can reduce the cache storage size and enlarge the memory portion for shuffle.

         :::bash
         --conf spark.shuffle.memoryFraction=0.4